Could a stealth juror derail Trump’s trial?

 “In Trump’s world, if he gets one of those people on the jury who just no matter what, will not vote to convict, then that’s great because you won’t get convicted.
 So rooting out anyone like that is imperative for the prosecution,” he adds.

-New York as a trial venue will be tougher on Mr Trump when it comes to the jury pool compared to the area of South Florida where his classified documents case is being handled, “because, in Manhattan, Trump’s supporters stick out like a sore thumb,” Mr Duffy adds.
+New York as a trial venue is tougher on Mr Trump when it comes to the jury pool compared to the area of South Florida where his classified documents case is being handled, “because, in Manhattan, Trump’s supporters stick out like a sore thumb,” Mr Duffy adds.

-“The prosecution certainly has [fewer] problems than Trump does,” Mr Duffy notes, but he adds that Mr Trump “doesn’t need to get acquitted”.
+“The prosecution certainly has [fewer] problems than Trump does,” Mr Duffy notes during the jury selection process, but he adds that Mr Trump “doesn’t need to get acquitted”.
 He just needs a mistrial.

 “Delay is often the defendant’s best friend,” Mr Duffy says.
 “The percentage of jurors who are outwardly pro-Trump is going to be very low.
 But he only needs one.”